IgniteUI/indigo-design-docfx/en/components/select.md

 ## Interaction State

-In Figma both the border and box types Select inputs can be switched to a Disabled state from the properties panel.
+In Figma, both the border and box type Select inputs can be set to a Disabled state using the properties panel.

 | Enabled state | Disabled state |
 | ------- | ------- |